 Final Fantasy XIV Endwalker release date

-Final Fantasy XIV Endwalker will be released November 23, 2021.
-During the Final Fantasy XIV digital fan festival streams, Naoki Yoshida confirmed when fans can play the latest expansion.
-Players who pre-order Endwalker gain access to the expansion early, on November 19.
+Final Fantasy XIV Endwalker will be released December 7, 2021.
+During a recent Final Fantasy XIV Letter from the Producer stream, Naoki Yoshida confirmed the FFXIV Endwalker delay.
+The expansion was initially set to release on November 23, but was delayed to ensure everything was stable for launch.
+Players who pre-order Endwalker gain access to the expansion early, on December 3.

 If you want to check how your PC measures up when it comes to handling the Endwalker expansion, there is an official FFXIV Endwalker benchmark tool now available.